aimms/how-to/Articles/472/472-MultipleSolutions-dice.rst

 solving a MIP problem.
 These approaches are:

 - Using the incumbent (solver) callback;
-- Using the solution pool (only supported by CPLEX);
+- Using the solution pool (supported by CPLEX, Gurobi and ODH-CPLEX);
 - Repeatedly solve the problem forbidding the previous solutions.

 In the dice problem a set of three dice has to be designed by assigning an